 13th Check Payments: Future liabilities of members in the 13th Check program were purchases made to date.
+Members are assumed to purchase one year of service using their accumulated sick leave.

 Service Purchases: Liabilities were increased by \$3.6 million to load for service